GlobalArchiveManual/CheckEM/README.md

 ```

 ## CheckEM is available as a shiny app
-CheckEM is hosted on shinyapps.io and available here: marine-ecology.shinyapps.io/CheckEM/
+To enable users of stereo-video who aren't familiar with R to check their annotations CheckEM is avilable as a web based app hosted on shinyapps.io and can be accessed through this link:
+marine-ecology.shinyapps.io/CheckEM/

-You can run a local version of CheckEM (without the internet) using:
+You can run a local version of CheckEM (without the internet) using R via:
 ```
 CheckEM::runCheckEM()
 ```